1885 E Pender St rezoning application

 Figure 5.1 of the GWCP anticipates a population of 43,500 in 2041.
 How many housing units have been built, approved or area under consideration since the start of the plan?
 What is the expected occupancy for these additional units?
 Does the City of Vancouver Planning Department keep track?

-steve asked over 3 years ago
+steve asked almost 4 years ago

 The public benefits strategy of the Grandview Woodland Community Plan includes the provision of 1,400 non-market rental units and 1,400 secured market rental units by 2041.
 The City of Vancouver tracks the public benefits that have been achieved since the adoption of the Grandview Woodland Community Plan, and updates are completed bi-annually.
 The information below was current up to June 30, 2020.
 Since the plan’s adoption in 2016: